A Thought Experiment

 Legendary pianist Bill Payne of Little Feat has a pair on his piano in his home studio.
 The band uses Mini K47s on overheads on their groundbreaking 2021-2022 tour, as well.

-The Mini K87 uses a specially tuned "K87" capsule and a circuit designed to be fundamentally transparent without losing all character.
+The Mini K87 uses our specially tuned "K87" capsule and a circuit designed to be fundamentally transparent without losing all character.
 This is a genuine workhorse mic that has found fans for voiceover, vocals, and acoustic guitar, although its neutral tone allows it to be used on nearly any source in the studio.

 Following a Virtual Showroom livestream, LA session bassist Mike Gurrola and jazz sax player Ralph Moore were both so impressed by the clarity and articulation of the Mini K87 that they both chose one for their home studios.